 To apply for permanent residency under the skilled migration program, you must first submit an expression of interest (EOI).
 The Department of Immigration and Border Protection (DIBP) will then send you an invitation to submit an application under the skilled migration program.
 Time plays a critical role here.
 It can take anywhere from a month to two years for the DIBP to respond to your EOI.

 Free e-Book Download: 7 Steps to Permanent Residency in Australia

-This book contains a reliable and proven step-by-step framework that helps international students overcome the many hurdles they will face as they pursue permanent Australian residency
+This book contains a reliable and proven step-by-step framework that helps international students overcome the many hurdles they face as they pursue permanent Australian residency.

 The DIBP does not send an invitation to everyone who submits an EOI.
 A set number of places are allocated each financial year under the skilled migration program.
 Priority is given to people who have employer or state sponsorships.

 The number of points you have also determines how fast you receive an invitation.
 If you have a score well above the 60-point threshold, it is more likely that you will receive your invitation quickly.
 If you barely qualify, you might not receive an invitation at all.